mandafischer/mandafischer.github.io/teaching.md

 •	PSY493H1 Cognitive Neuroscience

 I gave an in-depth presentation adn review on perceptual grouping and music reseach.
-Feedback from students (N = 12), Items on scale from 1-5: 4.7 overall in terms of clarity of content, delivery, organization, use of visual aids, enthusiasm, responsive to questions, overal lecturer quality.
+Feedback from students (N = 12), Items on scale from 1-5: 4.7 overall in terms of clarity of content, delivery, organization, use of visual aids, enthusiasm, responsiveness to questions, overal lecturer quality.

 ### Teaching Assistantships | University of Toronto (2018 - present)
 •	PSY202 (Statistics II)\